rossant/galry/docs/manual.md

 involving the initial position and velocity, and the current time.
 The execution of this system is fast since the expensive part executes entirely on the GPU.
-The graphics card is used optimally since the execution of shaders is an embarassingly parallel problem, with no communication between threads.
+The graphics card is used optimally since the execution of shaders is an embarrassingly parallel problem, with no communication between threads.

 This example is implemented in `examples/fountain.py`.